CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-be-set-block.md

 #### Result

 Waiting for `"user3"` to be set in the [Data Storage Collection][] results in the execution waiting until the [Key][Key Property] `"user1"` is created; see [Write Data With Key][Write Data With Key].
-On the creation of `"user3"` the [Old Value][Old Value Property] will have the value `null`, as the key did not exist before being set to a value.
+On the creation of `"user3"` [Old Value][Old Value Property] will have the value `null`, as the key did not exist before being set to a value.
-The [New Value][New Value Property] will have the value `{"Domain": "domain", "Username": "user3", "Password": "encryptedPassword"}`.
+[New Value][New Value Property] will have the value `{"Domain": "domain", "Username": "user3", "Password": "encryptedPassword"}`.

 ***